Section 5.1 Required.

 Section 5.8 Motions and Resolutions.

-In the interest of clarity, to prevent misunderstanding, and to secure accuracy of record, each motion or resolution (except informal or parliamentary motions) shall be presented in writing at the time the motion or resolution is made, except that the committee or subcommittee chair may grant a member the privilege of reducing a motion to writing and presenting it to the Secretary before adjournment of the meeting.
+In the interest of clarity to prevent misunderstanding and to secure accuracy of record, each motion or resolution (except informal or parliamentary motions) shall be presented in writing at the time the motion or resolution is made, except that a committee or subcommittee chair may grant a member the privilege of reducing a motion to writing and presenting it to the Secretary before adjournment of the meeting.
 The name of the moving and seconding member need not be recorded in the minutes of the meeting.

 Section 5.9 Manner of Voting.

-All votes in a committee or subcommittee meeting shall be by voice vote or public ballot; provided that a roll-call vote shall be taken on any motion if a voting member present at the meeting requests a roll-call vote before a voice vote is taken or demands a roll-call vote before the chair announces the result of a voice vote.
+All votes in a committee or subcommittee meeting shall be by voice vote or public ballot; provided that a roll-call vote shall be taken on any motion if required by statute.
+A roll-call vote shall be taken on any other motion if a voting member present at the meeting requests a roll-call vote before a voice vote is taken or demands a roll-call vote before the chair announces the result of a voice vote.
 Secret votes, secret ballots, secret roll calls, and proxy votes are not allowed.

 Section 5.10 Agenda.

-An agenda shall accompany the notice of every meeting of a standing committee, special committee or subcommittee when feasible, but when not feasible, the notice shall state the purpose or purposes for which the meeting is called.
+An agenda shall accompany the notice of every meeting of a standing committee, special committee, or subcommittee when feasible, but when not feasible, the notice shall state the purpose or purposes for which the meeting is called.
 The agenda shall list in outline form each item to be considered at the meeting.
 Items not set forth on the agenda or in the notice may be considered only upon an affirmative roll-call vote of a majority of the total voting membership of the committee or subcommittee.
 Items not stated in the call of a special meeting may not be considered at the meeting.
+At the discretion of the committee or subcommittee chair, items may be taken up by the committee or subcommittee in a different order than listed on the meeting agenda.

 Section 5.10(a) Consent Agenda of Standing Committees.

-Standing committee chairs, in consultation with the Secretary, may designate routine and noncontroversial items to be included on a consent agenda for the committee; provided that the following items may not be placed on a committee consent agenda: (i) adoption, amendment, repeal, or suspension of the Bylaws in whole or in part; (ii) the annual operating budget, including any student tuition and fee proposals for which Board approval is required; (iii) funding requests for capital outlay and capital maintenance projects; and (iv) revenue or institutionally funded capital projects.
-The following are examples of items that will routinely be placed on a committee consent agenda: approval of minutes, approval of signatory authority for bank and investment accounts; sale of gift property at or above the appraised value; grant of easements and rights-of-way; and ratification of quasi-endowments.
+A committee chair, in consultation with the Secretary, may designate routine and noncontroversial items to be included on a consent agenda; provided that the following items may not be placed on a standing committee consent agenda: (i) the adoption, amendment, repeal, or suspension of the Bylaws in whole or in part; (ii) the annual operating budget, including any student tuition and fee proposals for which Board approval is required; (iii) requests for capital funding from the State of Tennessee; and (iv) items that require a roll-call vote by statute.

 Section 5.10(b) Consent Agenda Procedures.

-Consent agenda items shall be separately identified on the committee agenda, and before calling for a motion to approve, the committee chair shall ask if any member of the committee wants to remove an item from the consent agenda.
-Requests for clarification or other questions about an item on the consent agenda must be presented to committee staff before the meeting.
+Consent agenda items shall be separately identified on the agenda for the standing committee meeting.
+Full information about each item on the consent agenda shall be provided to the committee members in advance of the meeting.
+Before calling for a motion to approve the consent agenda, the committee chair shall announce any items that have been removed from the consent agenda and ask if there are other items to be removed.
+Requests for clarification or other questions about an item on the consent agenda shall be presented to the committee liaison before the meeting.
 An item will not be removed from the consent agenda solely for clarification or other questions.
 If any committee member asks that an item be removed from the consent agenda, the item will be separately considered and voted on by the committee.
-If the item is approved by the committee and requires approval by the full Board, it will be placed on the consent agenda for the full Board meeting.
-If there is no request to remove an item from the consent agenda, the consent agenda shall be voted on by a single motion, and if the motion carries, all items will go forward to the consent agenda of the full Board meeting.
+Except as otherwise provided herein, all items on the consent agenda shall be voted on by a single motion.

 Section 5.11 Minutes.

-The Secretary shall be responsible for ensuring that minutes are prepared and maintained for all meetings of standing committees, special committees, and subcommittees authorized to make decisions for or recommendations to the Board, and the minutes shall be provided to all members of the committee.
+The Secretary shall be responsible for ensuring that minutes are prepared and maintained for all meetings of standing committees, special committees, and subcommittees authorized to make decisions for or recommendations to the Board, and the minutes shall be provided to all members of the committee or subcommittee.
 The Secretary shall provide minutes of Executive Committee meetings to all members of the Board.